Petty Harbour Generating Station

 In 1920 Reid renamed the company the St. John's Light and Power Company.
 On 7 February 1921, an avalanche destroyed 23 m of the wooden penstock that carried water from the dam to the generating station, cutting off all electrical power to St. John's for almost five days.
-Then, in 1924, the plant changed ownership to the Royal Securities Corporation of Montreal, where they began extensive reconstruction of the plant and watershed area.
+Then, in 1924, St. John's Street Railway Company was bought by Newfoundland Light and Power Company Ltd therefore changing ownership of the dam.